sydasif/python-book/docs/source/03_collection/03_tuple.md

 dog
 ```

-If we modify an element in tuple, this cause a `TypeError` to be raised because tuples are immutable and cannot be changed.
+If we modify an element in a tuple, this causes a `TypeError` to be raised because tuples are immutable and cannot be changed.

 ```py
 animal = ("dog", "lion", "leopard", "cat", "bear")